pgfeldman/KeywordExplorer/markup/TweetDownloader.md

-#TweetDownloader
+# TweetDownloader

-_TweetDownloader_ is a standalone Python application that managed balanced and proportional downloading of tweets based on keywords over a specified time range.
+_TweetDownloader_ is a standalone Python application that manages balanced and proportional downloading of tweets based on keywords over a specified time range.

 ![TweetDownloader](../images/TweetDownloader.png)

-##Before Starting
+## Before Starting
 The app **requires** that you have a Twitter developer account:

 See Twitter for how to get an account and bearer token: https://developer.twitter.com/en